Rabbitory/Rabbitory.github.io/docs/RabbitMQEcosystem.md

 While DIY solutions and commercially managed message queues both can solve common RabbitMQ challenges, they each come with a unique set of drawbacks.
 As mentioned previously, DIY solutions offer full control but require significant time and expertise to maintain and scale.

-For the commercial RabbitMQ-as-a-Service solutions, a major drawback for developers is the limited transparency and control over the message queue infrastructure.
+For the commercial RabbitMQ-as-a-Service solutions, a major drawback for developers is the limited ownership, transparency, and control over the message queue infrastructure.
 Platforms like CloudAMQP and Amazon MQ wrap RabbitMQ in a black-box, which limits access to deeper system-level details, customization, and troubleshooting.

 For example, if a queue starts backing up due to an unacknowledged message or a misconfigured consumer, developers may have little visibility into the cause.
 It can be much harder to adjust prefetch settings, inspect messages in the queue, or modify retry policies.
 In many cases, resolving these issues requires reaching out to customer support, which often comes at an extra cost.
 This lack of full control makes troubleshooting and optimization harder for developers.